+January 1

+Third Monday in January

+Third Monday in February

+March 31

+Last Monday in May

+June 19th

+July 4

-New Year's Day January 1 Martin Luther King, Jr.'s Birthday Third Monday in January President's Day Third Monday in February Cesar Chavez Day March 31 Memorial Day Last Monday in May Independence Day July 4 Labor Day First Monday in September Columbus Day Second Monday in October Veteran's Day November 11 Thanksgiving Day Fourth Thursday in November Day after Thanksgiving The Friday after Thanksgiving Christmas Dav December 25
+First Monday in September

+Second Monday in October November 11 Fourth Thursday in November The Friday after Thanksgiving December 25

-- B. Every day, subject to prior approval by the District Board of Directors, appointed by the President of the United States or the Governor of California for a public fast, thanksgiving, or holiday. - C. Holidays falling on Saturday are observed on the preceding Friday.
+- B. In addition to Section 1A above, any Every Every day, subject to prior approval by the District Board of Directors, appointed by the President of the United States or the Governor of California for a public fast, thanksgiving, or holiday. - C. Holidays falling on Saturday are observed on the preceding Friday.
 Holidays falling on Sunday are observed on the following Monday.
 Holidays falling during periods of paid leave, such as vacation or sick leave shall not be deducted from the accumulated leave time.
 Holidays falling on an employee's scheduled day off shall be added to the employee's vacation balance. - D. When the holiday falls on an employee's regular day off, the employee will have eight (8) hours of vacation added to his/her vacation balance.
 Regardless of the employee's scheduled work hours for that regular day off (e.g., 9 hours or 10 hours) only eight (8) hours of vacation is added to the existing vacation balance.